andrewjw/site/_posts/2011-11-25-programming-documentary.md

 Google search results are coming from.

-I doubt that there is much demand for the updated series as long as the 10 part original, but the soon to be released <a href="http://www.raspberrypi.org/">Raspberry Pi</a> machine would be an ideal way to recreate the tinkering appeal of the original BBC Micro.
+I doubt that there is much demand for the updated series as long as the 10 part original, but the soon to be released [Raspberry Pi](http://www.raspberrypi.org/) machine would be an ideal way to recreate the tinkering appeal of the original BBC Micro.
 There's something magical about seeing a program you've written appearing on the TV in your living room, rather than on the screen of your main PC.
 An alternative would be to provide an interpreter as part of a website so you can just type in a URL and start programming.